 - Inspect and clean burner air intake hole.
 Remove lint or particles with vacuum or brush.
-Failure to keep air intake hole clean will result in sooting and poor combustion. - Inspect and clean all burner ports. - Inspect ODS pilot for operation and accumulation of lint at air intake holes. - Verify flame pattern and log placement for proper operation. - Verify smooth and responsive ignition of main burner. - Check level of ceramic media in burner.
-Burner should be full, up to the level of openings in burner top.
+Failure to keep air intake hole clean will result in sooting and poor combustion. - Inspect and clean all burner ports. - Inspect ODS pilot for operation and accumulation of lint at air intake holes. - Verify flame pattern and log placement for proper operation. - · Verify smooth and responsive ignition of main burner. - Check level of ceramic media in burner.
+Burner should be full, up to the level of openings in burner top. - On VFSUE model, check battery life and replace if needed in both remote and receiver.